Furkan-rgb/superbar/README.md

 # Superbar

-A keyboard-driven, system-wide launcher and command bar for GNOME Shell — inspired by macOS Spotlight.
+A launcher and command bar for GNOME Shell, inspired by macOS Spotlight.
+Press **Alt+Space** and start typing.

-Open it from anywhere with **Alt+Space**.

 ![GNOME Shell](https://img.shields.io/badge/GNOME%20Shell-49%20%7C%2050-blue)
 ![License](https://img.shields.io/badge/license-GPL--2.0--or--later-green)

 ---

-## UI Renders
+## Screenshots

-Deterministic high-resolution renders are generated from the local showcase HTML/CSS so the README stays aligned with the extension UI.
+The images below are made with the showcase included in this repository.
+They are not screenshots of a running GNOME Shell session.

 |                                                                    |                                                                           |
 | ------------------------------------------------------------------ | ------------------------------------------------------------------------- |